 Mr. Raviv's article “Unsafe Harbors: Partisan Redistricting and One Person, One Vote” was cited in a Supreme Court opinion in League of United Latin American Citizens v.
 Perry (2006).

-In 2011, Mr. Raviv was awarded the American Society of International Law’s Private International Law Prize for his essay “No More Excuses: Toward a Workable System of Dispositive Motions in International Arbitration.”
+Mr. Raviv was awarded the American Society of International Law’s Private International Law Prize for his essay “No More Excuses: Toward a Workable System of Dispositive Motions in International Arbitration.”